Close to people | Stories from Bethel

 "New Bethel Children's Centre"

-Please help sick children in Bethel with your donation.
+Please help sick children at Bethel with your donation.

 Thank you for your support!